vhscom/fetch-inject/README.md

 ## Pfft.
 I use a bundler.
 It does everything.

 And **how big** are your bundles currently?
 Does your bundler properly support Tree Shaking?
-How many loaders and plug-ins [do you really need](https://medium.com/@vhs/webpack-is-your-achilles-heel-d3cd80821a4f) to add functionality to your app?
+How many [loaders and plug-ins](https://medium.com/@vhs/webpack-is-your-achilles-heel-d3cd80821a4f) do you _really_ need to add functionality to your web app?
 How long does that take?
 Are you even building a website anymore?

 _Whatever.
 I'll just use `async` scripts._

 Oh, really?
-And how will you [start managing asynchronous dependencies](https://hackcabin.com/post/managing-async-dependencies-javascript/) with ES6?
+And how will you [manage asynchronous dependencies](https://hackcabin.com/post/managing-async-dependencies-javascript/) with ES6?

 _Fine.
 Tell me more..._